decretist/Dissertation/Chapter3/chapter3m.md

 title: Chapter 3m
 subtitle: Authorship and Authority
 ---
-### Introduction

-Post-Noonan scholarship on the biography of Gratian by Grebner, Winroth, and Pennington[^1] has been conducted in the spirit of an Albert Schweitzer-like "quest of the historical Gratian." **It is worth noting that Noonan himself entertains a more nuanced concept of authorship than Grebner, Winroth, and Pennington.** The unifying idea has been that if we can identify the historical Gratian, we will have identified the author of the *Decretum*, with the authorship of the *Decretum* understood in a way very similar to the way in which we might understand the authorship of a nineteenth century novel.
-In doing so, these historians have uncritically accepted a conceptualization of authorship that is anachronistic when applied to medieval texts and has been discarded by literary scholarship over the last half-century.

-[^1]: @grebner_patronate_2007; @winroth_where_2013; @pennington_biography_2014; and @pennington_biography_2018.

 ### Authorship vs. Authority

 When modern scholars talk about authorship, they are mostly interested